ppy/osu-wiki/wiki/Difficulties/osu!/Hard/en.md

 Summary
 -------

-Hard difficulties are considered the second most difficult in the general of a 4 difficulty mapset.
+Hard difficulties are generally considered the second hardest difficulty of a 4 difficulty mapset.
 The difficulty curve from normal to hard difficulties is considered enormous and is one of the hardest learning curves.

 These maps generally have a higher [Approach Rate (AR)](/wiki/Beatmap_Edtior/Song_Setup), HP drain rate (HP) and Overall Difficulty (OD) compared with the [Normal](/wiki/Difficulties/osu!/Normal) difficulty.
 More complex/difficult patterns also appear in this difficulty such as short [streams](/wiki/Mapping_Techniques/Rhythm) and [jumps](/wiki/Mapping_Techniques/Jump).
 Depending on the mapper's ability and the song used, this name will be used instead of Insane, based on mapper's relative comparison on testplay results.